simpleappcreator/simple-app/readme.md

             else if(!dev && resources[topdir].js.min)
               script(src="/#{resources[topdir].js.min}")

----

-If that cup of tea tastes bad, you don't have to drink it. :) It's just an option.
+If this cup of tea tastes bad, you don't have to drink it. :) It's just an option.